Elemental Dilution Effect on the Elastic Response due to a Quadrupolar Kondo Effect of the Non-Kramers System

-The coupling constants, $g_{\mathrm{\Gamma}_3}=40\ \rm{K}$ and $g^{\prime}_{\mathrm{\Gamma}_3}=-0.05\ \rm{K}$ are obtained from the best fit to the data at various magnetic fields above 1 K, since a QKE and a change in the ground state due to a low-energy phonon excitations affect the data at lower temperatures (as described in detail below).
-The present parameter set for the calculation reproduces the magnetic-field dependence above $5\ \rm{T}$, as shown in the inset of Fig. 2.
+The coupling constants, $g_{\mathrm{\Gamma}_3}=40\ \rm{K}$ and $g^{\prime}_{\mathrm{\Gamma}_3}=-0.05\ \rm{K}$ are obtained from the fit to the data at various magnetic fields above 1 K, since a QKE and a change in the ground state due to a low-energy phonon excitations affect the data at lower temperatures (as described in detail below).
+The present parameter set for the calculation reproduces the magnetic-field dependence above $5\ \rm{T}$, as shown in the inset of Fig. 4(b).
 Here, we define the characteristic magnetic field $B^*$ below which the localized 4$f$-electron model is no longer valid. $B^*$ can be estimated as $5\ \rm{T}$ at the lowest temperature of 20 mK.
-It should be noted that magneto-acoustic quantum oscillations were observed above 9 T at low temperatures of 20 and 920 mK.
+It should be noted that magneto-acoustic quantum oscillations were observed above 9 T at 20 and 920 mK.
 This phenomenon proves the high quality of the present single crystal.

-In addition, we reanalyzed the reported data of the Pr-3.4 and 100\% systems by considering hexadecapolar contributions using the same parameter $\lambda=0.006$ (see the supplemental material \cite{SM}).
-Figure 3(a) shows $g_{\mathrm{\Gamma}_3}$ obtained for $\lambda = 0.006$ (calc.
-1) and for $\lambda = 0$ (calc.
-2) for each Pr-concentration.
-Figure 3(b) shows $g^{\prime}_{\mathrm{\Gamma}_3}$ correspondingly.
+In addition, we reanalyzed previously reported data for the Pr-3.4\% \cite{Yanagisawa.1} system and the Pr-100\% \cite{Ishii.2} system in zero field by considering hexadecapolar contributions using the same parameter $\lambda=0.006$ (Fig. 5).
+In case of the Pr-3.4\% system, $g'$ is equal to zero, indicating that the contribution of the electric hexadecapole is negligible.
+On the other hand, the electric hexadecapolar contribution cannot be ignored in the Pr-100\% system.
+The analysis as well $\lambda\ =\ 0.006$ reproduces the data well for all Pr concentrations.
+Figure 6(a)\ shows $g_{\mathrm{\Gamma}_3}$ obtained with $\lambda = 0.006$ (calc.
+1) and $\lambda = 0$ (calc.
+2) for each Pr concentration.
+Figure 6(b)\ shows $g^{\prime}_{\mathrm{\Gamma}_3}$ correspondingly.
 The hexadecapolar contribution suppresses the Curie-like softening.
-Thus, the values of $g_{\mathrm{\Gamma}_3}$ are larger than that for the case of considering only the contribution of the electric quadrupole.
-The value of $g_{\mathrm{\Gamma}_3}$ in the present Pr-37\% system is $\sim1.5$ times larger than that for $\lambda = 0$.
-In any case, the absolute values of both $g_{\mathrm{\Gamma}_3}$ and $g^{\prime}_{\mathrm{\Gamma}_3}$ increase linearly with the Pr-concentration.
+Thus, the values of $g_{\mathrm{\Gamma}_3}$ are larger than those considering only the contribution of the electric quadrupole.
+The value of $g_{\mathrm{\Gamma}_3}$ in the present Pr-37\% system is $\sim1.5$ times larger than for $\lambda = 0$.
+In any case, the absolute values of both $g_{\mathrm{\Gamma}_3}$ and $g^{\prime}_{\mathrm{\Gamma}_3}$ increase linearly with Pr concentration.